quorten/macsehw/old_artifacts/schems/README.md

   been verified to be consistent with the placement on the printed circuit board.

-* The schematic info blocks in the upper and lower left corners have been cross-checked with scans of other official Apple schematics to attempt to make them as faithful as possible to the original contents.
+* The schematic info blocks in the upper and lower right corners have been cross-checked with scans of other official Apple schematics to attempt to make them as faithful as possible to the original contents.